 Interview: 20 points, judges will ask two to three questions per applicant,

 Speech: 25 points, 2-3 minutes using the fair theme as your topic for Queen and JR Queen, Princess about the fair theme: Round-up the Red White and Blue

-Essay: 20 points, Topic: “What is your 4-H/FFA project and what will you contribute as part of the Fair Royalty?”
-250 words, typed, double spaced, content, grammar, and spelling- DUE with Application! ( Queen and Jr Queen Only)
+Essay: 20 points, Topic: “What is the purpose of the County Fair?”
+250 words, typed, double spaced, content, grammar, and spelling- DUE with Application!

-Letter of Recommendation: 5 points, 2 letters from non-family members only included with the application. – Due with Application
+Letter of Recommendation: 5 points, 2 letters from non-family members only included with the application. – Due with Application!

 Represent Montezuma County Fair Royalty at the following events:

-More Events may be added or canceled as the year progresses
+Ø More Events may be added or cancelled as the year progresses

 Royalty is responsible to know:

-Sponsorships: Each Royalty member will be responsible for making a list of 3 possible sponsors that would be willing to sponsor a specific item for all members of the Royalty court or a dollar amount sufficient to purchase the items for all members of the Royalty Court.
+Sponsorships: Each Royalty member will be responsible for obtaining 2 sponsors that would be willing to sponsor the Royalty program.
 Upon securing sponsorships from supporting businesses, the Royalty Coordinator may set up other “activities” for all members to attend.
 Our budget is dependent upon the funds raised from sponsorships.

-All members of Royalty will be scheduled for a photoshoot sometime during the beginning of their reign.
-The photos will be used by the Royalty Board for autograph cards, advertisements and other promotional items (Montezuma County Fair Board may also use the photos for various projects i.e. bio in Montezuma County Fair Book)
+All members of Royalty will be scheduled for a photo shoot during the beginning of their reign.
+The photos will be used by the Royalty Board for autograph cards, advertisements and other promotional items.

 95% of communications are done via email.
 When responses are required, it is expected to “REPLY ALL” to the entire Royalty Board on e-mails.
 If email is not a viable communication for a member, the committee needs to be notified so other arrangements can be made.